Master of Education in Moderate Disabilities Online

 Worcester State tuition is extremely affordable.
 Plus, you can pay by the course—making it easy to budget.
 Worcester State is committed to offering a high-quality education that is accessible to students at all levels of financial need.
 The M.Ed. in Moderate Disabilities online program is TEACH Grant eligible.*

 *The maximum grant amount can vary by year.
-TEACH Grants are available to qualified applicants and require approved recipients to sign a service agreement for certain teaching service obligations for four academic years.
-If you do not meet the requirements of your service obligation, the grant will turn into a Direct Unsubsidized Loan that must be repaid with all accrued interest from the date of disbursement.
-For more information, please visit: https://studentaid.ed.gov/sa/types/grants-scholarships/teach or contact the Worcester State University Financial Aid Office.
+TEACH Grants are available to qualified applicants who enroll in a TEACH-Grant eligible program and require approved recipients to sign a service agreement for certain teaching service obligations.
+If you do not meet the requirements of your service obligation, the grant will turn into a loan that must be repaid, with interest.
+For more information, please visit: https://studentaid.gov/understand-aid/types/grants/teach or contact the Worcester State University Financial Aid Office.

 Program | Per Credit Hour | Per Program |